 – Mark Batey, University of Manchester

-In some scenarios, Project-Based, Problem-Based, and Product-Based concepts intertwine and students have opportunities to develop a host of life skills.
-For instance, the team assignment could be to address the lack of desirability of living in city “XXX”.
-To solve this problem, teams of students may be involved in creating any number of projects to entice newcomers to reside in their city.
-And finally, the projects may require the development of new and improved products.
+Perhaps you’ve been contemplating these instructional designs.
+Each approach increases engagement, deeper learning, life & career skill attainment, and last but not least, opportunities to hone the skills of creativity.
+In the "best of all worlds" students are given problems to solve and products to develop while learning the skills involved in Project-Based-Learning.
+For instance, the team assignment could be to address the of a lack of desirability of living in city “X”.
+To solve this problem, teams of students may be involved in creating and managing any number of projects to entice newcomers to reside in their city.
+The projects may require the development of creative products or new ways of thinking.

-Creativity Skill Development: The Missing Link
+Creativity: The Missing Link

 Rick & Patti Shade